XayOn/katcr/Readme.rst

 \:tv\: Multi-site torrent search library | CommandLine | Telegram Bot
 ======================================================================

-Python library to search in kickasstorrents
+This is a simple **python library to search in kickasstorrents and thepiratebay**.
 It's also a **telegram bot** and a **command line interface** :wink:

 .. contents:: :local: